 Interview with Xavier Oury, founder of Vialala, a participative travel agency

-How do you build a career as an expat spouse?
-To answer this question, Mondassur spoke to Xavier Oury, a former expatriate in Taiwan and founder of the online travel agency Vialala, which enables expatriates to work freely from home, wherever they may be.
-Discover his project!
+How do you build a career when you’re an expat’s spouse?
+To answer this question, Mondassur met Xavier Oury, former expat in Taiwan and founder of the online travel agency Vialala, which enables expats to work freely from home, wherever they are.
+Find out more about his project!

 And to make the most of your experience abroad, alone or with your family, Mondassur advisors are on hand to advise you on the health insurance solution best suited to your situation.